-THIS AGREEMENT is entered into on this the by and between Jackson State University-College of Public Service-School of Social Work (hereinafter referred to as "Program") and (hereinafter referred to as "Agency").
-The purpose of this Agreement is to establish and guide a working relationship be etween the Program and the Agency in placing undergraduate and graduate students with the Agency for learning opportunities through social work field experiences; NOW THEREFORE, based on the foregoing and other covenants, conditions
+THIS AGREEMENT is entered into on this the by and between Jackson State University-College of Health Sciences-School of Social al Work (hereinafter referred to as "Program") and (hereinafter referred d to as "Agency").
+The purpose of this Agreement is to establish and guide a working relation ship between the Program and the Agency in placing undergraduate and graduate student s with the Agency for learning opportunities through social work field experiences; NOW THEREFORE, based on the foregoin promises hereinafter set forth herein, the parties agree I. Program Responsibilities: A. The Program will select student(s) to be work field experience. e placed with the Agency for the social